SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 There are more JS build tools than you can shake a stick at.
 The most common is webpack. pip is the package manager for python.
-The official package hub for pip is PyPI. apt is the package manager for Ubuntu.
+The official package hub for pip is PyPI.
+The package format for python format .whl ('wheel') apt is the package manager for Ubuntu.
 In the past, one would have used apt-get as a way to interface with apt (but now deprecated).